Shweta Tripathi

-Shweta Tripathi Sharma (born 6 July 1985) is an Indian actress popularly known for the character of Golu Gupta in Mirzapur.
+Shweta Tripathi Sharma (née Tripathi; born 6 July 1985) is an Indian actress popularly known for the character of Golu Gupta in Mirzapur.
 She began her film career as a production assistant and associate director and gained wider recognition and accolades for her acting performances in the Hindi film industry and web series.
 Notable films include Masaan (2015) and Haraamkhor (2017).

 Early life

 Tripathi was born on 6 July 1985 in New Delhi.
 Her father works for the Indian Administrative Service and her mother is a retired teacher.
 The family moved a lot due to her father's job.
 Tripathi spent her childhood in Andaman and Nicobar Islands and Mumbai, Maharashtra.
 She describes her time in Andaman as her happiest: "That’s when I discovered how much I like travelling and being outdoors.
 Every weekend used to be a picnic on a new island, and it was an enriching experience".

 Tripathi moved back to New Delhi to pursue secondary education and attended the Delhi Public School, RK Puram.
 She then studied at National Institute of Fashion Technology and graduated with a degree in Fashion Communication.